OvanessTea/ovanesstea/README.md

 ###

-<p align="left">✨ Developing since 2020<br>📚 I'm currently learning Next JS, Testing libs and so on<br>🎯 Goals: Realize your hidden potential and become a professional practitioner</p>
+<p align="left">✨ Developing since 2020<br>📚 I'm currently learning NodeJS | Express, Testing libs and so on<br>🎯 Goals: Realize your hidden potential and become a professional practitioner</p>

 ###